Source: Hikvision Digital Technology

-Furthermore, incorporating new artificial intelligence (AI) and deep learning technologies are increasing the real-time capabilities of video surveillance to provide early warning of a possible security threat as it enters a campus.
+Furthermore, incorporating new artificial intelligence (AI) and deep learning technologies are increasing the real-time capabilities of video security to provide early warning of a possible security threat as it enters a campus.
 AI and deep learning analyse the content of video feeds and provide usable information to security personnel, including analysis of trends and real-time alarms when an event takes place.

-In addition to controlling perimeter access, video surveillance incorporating AI can also provide other benefits, such as keeping watch on a school campus after hours – before and after school, or even on weekends when extra-curricular activities may be taking place.
+In addition to controlling perimeter access, video security incorporating AI can also provide other benefits, such as keeping watch on a school campus after hours – before and after school, or even on weekends when extra-curricular activities may be taking place.
 The systems can monitor traffic flow and ensure that only authorized vehicles enter an area.
 The benefits of AI-driven video systems also enable greater effectiveness of systems that are not being actively monitored.
 Video feeds are analysed in real-time and alarms can be raised only if there is a problem.